 The KC-130J is a multi-role, medium-sized fixed-wing aerial refuelling aircraft manufactured by Lockheed Martin primarily for the US Marine Corps (USMC).
-The USMC fleet of KC-130J accumulated over 20,000 flight hours in Iraq.
+The USMC fleet of KC-130J accumulated more than 20,000 flight hours in Iraq.

-The KC-130J is used by the operating forces for aerial refuelling, ground refuelling, tactical transportation of personnel or cargo, and logistic support missions.
+The aircraft is used by operating forces for aerial refuelling, ground refuelling, tactical transportation of personnel or cargo, and logistic support missions.

 KC-130J design features

 The KC-130J is an advanced derivative of the base C-130J transport aircraft.
 It incorporates state-of-the-art technology and performance improvements in addition to the built-in features of the basic C-130J aircraft.
 The KC-130J also integrates a fire control unit for weapon systems.